mremane/foondamate-email-classifier/README.md

 # foondamate-email-classifier
-Email classifier for foondamate ML Challenge 🚀
+Email classifier for foondamate's ML Challenge 🚀

 Uses a RandomForestClassifier to classify e-mails between two labels -  _“Student has shared”_ or _“Student wants to know if can share”_